 This wireless power transfer system is not just for cars.
 Last year, Japan’s robotics manufacturer Daihen Corp. started shipping a wireless power transmission system that uses WiTricity technology for automated guided vehicles (AGVs).

 AGVs with Daihen’s D-Broad wireless charger technology can pull up at a charging station to charge up; then, they can go about their warehouse duties.

-Although charging from a distance is a great idea, wireless charging has been limited to charging pads.
+Although charging from a distance is a great idea, wireless charger has been limited to charging pads.

-There were three different wireless charging standards groups that focused on inductive or resonance charging specifications for several years:
+There were three different wireless charging standards groups that focused on resonance or inductive charging specifications for several years:

 - The Alliance for Wireless Power

 This 296-member group includes Apple, Verizon, Google, and many other electronics manufacturers.

 Wireless power consortium WPC developed the most widely used wireless charging standard, Qi (pronounced “chee”) which allows pad-style or inductive charging as well as short-distance (1.5cm) electromagnetic resonant charging.
 Apple uses the Qi standard.

 PMA and Powermat’s inductive charging specification had success piloting their wireless charging technology at airports and coffee shops.
 Starbucks began offering wireless charger stations in 2014.